oumeyma27/tunisianclimatecb/README.md

 **Test the app:**
 - Remotely:
-  All you need to is visit the app's [URL|https://tunisianclimatechatbot.streamlit.app/]
+  All you need to is visit the app's URL : https://tunisianclimatechatbot.streamlit.app/

 - Locally: